 The above news article also quotes other party leaders condemning the decision, including United Future's Peter Dunne saying the new quota was "miserly".

-And for more on other political parties favouring some sort of increased quota, see Isaac Davison's Broad support to raise refugee quota.
+And for more on other political parties favouring some sort of increased quota, see Isaac Davison's

 The fact that so many other political parties are in favour of a much greater increase is emphasised by Amnesty's Grant Bayldon: "I struggle to think of another time when this has happened - every other political party, from ACT to NZ First to the Greens and everyone in between, has firmly supported an increase.
 The political path was clear in a way that it wouldn't have been for any other government.
 It didn't need to spend any political capital on this one; heck, even the young Nats publically called the Government out on it" - see: Refugee crisis requires stronger NZ response.
 Bayldon says that the quota decision puts to rest the notion of New Zealand as "a principled country which punches above its weight internationally."
 Instead, the country's "international profile starts to look like nothing more than a cynical branding exercise."